venksrid001/cowrie/project-requirement.md

 **Timeframe**

 Deadlines and timeframes will pose constraints on this project.
 Team members have other commitments such as work and other university courses that could have conflicting deadlines.
 There is also the risk of illness caused by but not limited to covid.
 This could have team members unable to perform their assigned tasks.
+One team member is suffering currently with long covid, making deadlines difficult at times.

 ### 3.7 Nonfunctional system attributes